Akuli/jou/README.md

 - LLVM 19 with clang 19
 - LLVM 20 with clang 20

+These versions are not covered by automated tests but seem to work anyway:
+- LLVM 21 with clang 21

 By default, the `make` command picks the latest available version.
 You can also specify the version manually by setting the `LLVM_CONFIG` variable: